ContainerCraft/Konductor/docs/developer_guide/README.md

 # Konductor Developer Guide: Building a Scalable and Maintainable Pulumi Python Project

 Welcome to the **Konductor Developer Guide**!
-This documentation is here to assist you in understanding the architecture, design decisions, and best practices for contributing to the Konductor Infrastructure as Code (IaC) platform using Pulumi with Python.
-Whether you're new to IaC or a seasoned developer, this guide equips you with the knowledge to develop scalable, maintainable, and efficient code within the Konductor project.
+This comprehensive guide explains the architecture, design decisions, and best practices for contributing to the Konductor Infrastructure as Code (IaC) platform using Pulumi with Python.
+It aligns fully with the revised architecture and layout standards, ensuring a uniform and scalable codebase that’s intuitive for engineers of all experience levels.

+By adopting a provider-agnostic core and a standardized, layered structure for each provider module (`types/`, `resources/`, `components/`), Konductor promotes clarity, maintainability, and efficiency.
+This guide helps you navigate these patterns, leverage Pydantic for configuration validation, and apply uniform coding standards to support compliance, security, and continuous improvement at scale.

 ---